 - 1. In the Syrian Arab Republic, a decade of protracted crisis has taken a heavy toll on the population.
-Around 12.3 million people have been displaced, either outside the country (5.6 million) or internally (6.7 million2).
-In addition there are an estimated 3.1 million people with disabilities.3 Since 2019 the country has experienced an unprecedented economic downturn fuelled by continued crisis, mass population displacement, the impacts of the financial crisis in neighbouring Lebanon, unilateral coercive measures and the coronavirus disease 2019 (COVID-19) pandemic.
+Around 12.3 million people have been displaced, either outside the country (5.6 million) or internally (6.7 million1).
+In addition there are an estimated 3.1 million people with disabilities.2 Since 2019 the country has experienced an unprecedented economic downturn fuelled by continued conflict, mass population displacement, the impacts of the financial crisis in neighbouring Lebanon, external economic pressure and the coronavirus disease 2019 (COVID-19) pandemic.
 The Central Bureau of Statistics reported an average inflation rate of 200 percent in 2020.
 As a result, the already depressed purchasing power of the average Syrian household has plummeted, the value of the Syrian pound has collapsed and food prices have soared, putting additional pressure on already severely eroded livelihoods. - 2.
 A middle income country before the crisis, the Syrian Arab Republic ranked 151st of 189 countries in the 2019 Human Development Index.
 Before the crisis, the country had achieved several of the Millennium Development Goals, but many gains have since been reversed. - 3.
-The education system, already fractured by a decade of crisis, was rendered more fragile by the compounded impacts of COVID-19.
+The education system, already fractured by a decade of conflict, was rendered more fragile by the compounded impacts of COVID-19.
 Around 6.4 million children are food-insecure and 6.9 million require urgent education support.
 In 2020, 2.45 million school-age children were estimated to be out of school; this number is thought to have increased since then due to the deteriorating economic situation and an increase in negative coping strategies such as early marriage and child labour. - 4.
 Conditions for women and girls have deteriorated significantly since the start of the crisis.
 The Syrian Arab Republic currently ranks 122nd of 162 countries on the 2019 Gender Inequality Index, 150th of 153 countries on the 2020 Global Gender Gap Index and 165th of 167 countries in the 2019/20 Global Women, Peace and Security Index, an index that reflects women's autonomy and empowerment in the home, in the community and in society.
-According to the Syrian Central Bureau of Statistics (2021), the labour force participation of Syrian women was estimated at 37.19 percent in 2019, compared with 62.8 percent for men, while the unemployment rate among adult women (age 15-64) was 62.2 percent, compared with 12.9 percent among men. - 5.
-While stability has returned to many areas, negative security trends and disruptions resulting from the deterioration of the economy and livelihoods have been concentrated in some geographic areas.
-Economic deterioration is likely to exacerbate negative power and gender
+According to the International Labour Organization, the labour force participation of Syrian women was estimated at 14.7 percent in 2019, compared with 74.4 percent for men, while the unemployment rate among adult women (age 15-64) was 20.4 percent, compared with 6 percent among men. - 5.
+While relative stability has returned to many areas and conflict and violence are increasingly concentrated in specific regions, negative security trends, including economically-motivated crime and unrest, have recently re-emerged.
+Social cohesion remains fragile under increasing

-&lt;sup>2 United Nations Office for the Coordination of Humanitarian Affairs.
+&lt;sup>1 United Nations Office for the Coordination of Humanitarian Affairs.
 2021.
 Humanitarian needs overview.
 Syrian Arab Republic.

-&lt;sup>3 United Nations Office for the Coordination of Humanitarian Affairs.
+&lt;sup>2 United Nations Office for the Coordination of Humanitarian Affairs.
 2020.
-Humanitarian Response Plan: Syrian Arab Republic
+Humanitarian Response Plan: Syrian Arab Republic.

-&lt;sup>4 United Nations Development Programme.
+&lt;sup>3 United Nations Development Programme.
 2020.
 Human Development Report 2020.

-&lt;sup>5 United Nations Office for the Coordination of Humanitarian Affairs.
+&lt;sup>4 United Nations Office for the Coordination of Humanitarian Affairs.
 2021.
 Humanitarian needs overview: Syrian Arab Republic.

-&lt;sup>6 United Nations Office for the Coordination of Humanitarian Affairs.
+&lt;sup>5 United Nations Office for the Coordination of Humanitarian Affairs.
 2020.
 Humanitarian Response Plan: Syrian Arab Republic..

-&lt;sup>7 United Nations Development Programme.
+&lt;sup>6 United Nations Development Programme.
 2020.
 Human Development Report 2020.

-&lt;sup>8 World Economic Forum.
+&lt;sup>7 World Economic Forum.
 2019.
 Global Gender Gap Report 2020.

-&lt;sup>9 Georgetown Institute for Women, Peace and Security and Peace Research Institute Oslo.
+&lt;sup>8 Georgetown Institute for Women, Peace and Security and Peace Research Institute Oslo.
 2019.
 Women, Peace and Security Index 2019/20: Tracking sustainable peace through inclusion, justice, and security for women.